Parks and Recreation

 Nestled throughout the Village, each of our six smaller neighborhood parks (often referred to as “pocket parks”) feature playground equipment and gazebos.
 This unique system is all tied together with miles and miles of paved, patrolled and lighted walking and bicycling trails.

 The Village parks support group activities and sports through offering its many large and open soccer fields, baseball diamonds, batting cages and tennis courts for use by groups and surrounding communities.
 To reserve one of the Village’s six soccer fileds (Oakland, West Forsyth Parkway, Eagle Ridge, Village Hall or West Weaver) please call Village Hall at 877-9445.
 For organized children’s sports and activities, check out the Forsyth Youth League or the park’s Summer Recreation Program.
 Golf enthusiasts have access to the Decatur Parks District’s Hickory Point Golf Course, with its panoramic 18 holes and beautiful clubhouse and banquet facility.
-The course hosts an LPGA Futures tour event each summer.
+The course plays host each year to a tournament event on the Symetra Tour, the official qualifying tour for the LPGA.

 Click an image to enlarge.